 A person is not liable to a penalty for a failure to notify details of an SAO, a failure to carry out the main duty, or a failure to provide a certificate on time, if they satisfy HMRC that they have a reasonable excuse for the failure, and they put right the failure without unreasonable delay after the excuse has ended.

 A reasonable excuse is normally an unexpected or unusual event that is either unforeseeable or beyond the person’s control, and which prevents the person from complying with an obligation under the SAO provisions.
-Reasonable excuse does not apply to an inaccuracy in an SAO certificate.
+Reasonable excuse does not apply to a careless or deliberate inaccuracy in an SAO certificate.